630.474.6700

 Maintenance Details

 If you are contemplating a divorce or are currently in the process of divorcing, the question of how much money you will have available to meet monthly living expenses at the completion of the divorce is likely one of your primary concerns.
-The answer is fact-specific and depends on many factors, including how your property is divided and whether maintenance and child support is ordered.
-Maintenance (also commonly referred to as alimony or spousal support) is money paid by one spouse (the payor) to another (the payee) to assist the payee in supporting him or herself.
+The answer is fact-specific and depends on many factors, including how your property is divided and whether maintenance and child support are ordered.
+Maintenance (also commonly referred to as alimony or spousal support) is money paid by one spouse (the payor) to another (the payee) to assist the payee in supporting himself or herself.
 Illinois maintenance laws are summarized below.
 If you have questions about your specific situation, please contact our offices to speak to an experienced Illinois maintenance lawyer.

-Gender and Fault are not Relevant to Maintenance
+Gender and Fault Are Not Relevant to Maintenance

 Either spouse may request maintenance.
 Gender is not a relevant factor when considering whether to award maintenance.
 Similarly, fault and misconduct are not relevant factors.
-Therefore, a spouse that cheated can neither be required to pay more maintenance nor precluded from receiving maintenance.
+Therefore, a spouse who cheated can neither be required to pay more maintenance nor precluded from receiving maintenance.

 Making an Award of Maintenance in Illinois